First stop must be the highly informative website of the Conseil Général (the county council) of the

 Olonne-sur-Mer – charming village just inland from Les Sables d’Olonne.

-where witches are supposed to have passed though on their way to their
+through which witches are supposed to have passed on their way to their

 Pouzauges - an excellent site by the local council, that is both informative and